Yonathan Fuchs, MD

-Dr. Yonathan Fuchs is a pediatric transplant hepatologist at Yale New Haven Children’s Hospital.
+Dr. Yonathan Fuchs is a board certified pediatric transplant hepatologist at Yale New Haven Children’s Hospital.
 The focus of his practice shifted from pediatric gastroenterology to liver disease at the midpoint of his career.

 “The challenges and rewards of transplant hepatology are so unique.
 I love being a child advocate as well as a member of a multidisciplinary team that can transform a child’s life at a critical time.
 The greatest reward is seeing a kid being a kid again so soon after transplant.”

 Dr. Fuchs received his medical degree from Tel Aviv University in Israel.
 He completed his pediatric residency training at Nicklaus Children’s Hospital in Miami and fellowship in pediatric gastroenterology at Cohen Children’s Medical Center in New York.
 His interest in liver disease and immunology led him to Stanford University in California where he completed a fellowship in transplant hepatology.